intersystems-community/vscode-iris-jupyter-server/README.md

 1. Install the extension.
 This will also install the Jupyter and ObjectScript extension packs if you don't already have them.
 2. Use [InterSystems Server Manager](https://marketplace.visualstudio.com/items?itemName=intersystems-community.servermanager) to define a connection to an IRIS server.
+> **Note:** IRIS developers who already use the `objectscript.conn` settings object and don't want to adopt Server Manager should consult a later section of this document for information applicable to them.
 3. From VS Code's `File` menu select `New File...`.
 This option is also available on the Welcome page.
 4. When a quickpick appears, choose `Jupyter Notebook`.
 5. Click the `Detecting Kernels` button in the upper right of the notebook.